nunohumberto/spherebalance/README.md

 Rudimentary physics and collision detection are used to simulate the interaction of the involved elements.

-This small project represents my first contact with both WebGL and WebSockets.
+This small project represents my first contact with both WebGL, node.js and WebSockets.